digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 submenu: evolution-senior-leader-programme
 ---

 ### Thank you for your interest in the One Digital Senior Leader Development programme.
-These pages provide the background to the programme, and a link to the application form.
+The deadline has now passed and we are no longer accepting applications.

 ## Introduction